Tyler Linderbaum

-Tyler Linderbaum (born April 7, 2000) is an American football center for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Iowa and was selected in the first round of the 2022 NFL Draft.
+Tyler Linderbaum (born April 7, 2000) is an American professional football center for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected in the first round of the 2022 NFL draft.

-Early years
+Early life

 Linderbaum was born on April 7, 2000, in Solon, Iowa and is of German descent.
 He later attended Solon High School, where he played both offensive and defensive line.
 Linderbaum played in the 2018 U.S. Army All-American Game.
 He committed to the University of Iowa to play college football.

 College career

 Linderbaum began his career at Iowa as a defensive lineman before moving to center prior to the 2019 season.
 He started all 13 games that season.
 He returned as the starter in 2020 and was named an All-American as well as a finalist for the Rimington Trophy.
 In 2021, was named the Rimington–Pace Offensive Lineman of the Year and won the Rimington Trophy while being named to a unanimous All-American.